-A deposit allowed pursuant to Rule 100 as a condition of service by a local exchange company shall not exceed two (2) months' charges for local exchange service.
+A deposit allowed pursuant to Rule 100 as a condition of service by a local exchange company must not exceed two (2) months' charges for local exchange service.
 Additional deposits for damage or other reasons independent of usage may be in reasonable amounts.
-(3-29-10)

-104. INTEREST ON DEPOSITS (RULE 104).
+(7-1-21)T 104.
+INTEREST ON DEPOSITS (RULE 104).

-- 01. Interest Payable.
+01. Interest Payable.
 Interest will be payable on the deposited amounts at the rate provided by Rule 104.02.
-Interest will accrue from the date the deposit is made until the deposit is refunded or applied to the customer's bill; however, interest will not accrue on a deposit if: (3-29-10) - a.
-Service is terminated temporarily at the request of the customer who leaves the deposit with the telephone company for future use as a deposit; or (7-1-93) - b.
+Interest will accrue from the date the deposit is made until the deposit is refunded or applied to the customer's bill; however, interest will not accrue on a deposit if: (7-1-21)T a.
+Service is terminated temporarily at the request of the customer who leaves the deposit with the telephone company for future use as a deposit; or (7-1-21)T b.
 Service has been permanently terminated and the telephone company has been unsuccessful in its attempt to refund a deposit.
-(7-1-93) - 02.
+(7-1-21)T 02.
 Interest Rate.
 On or before November 15 of each year, the Commission will determine the twelvemonth average interest rate for one-year Treasury Bills for the previous November 1 through October 31, round that rate to the nearest whole percent, and notify the telephone companies of its determination of this interest rate.
 That rate will be in effect for the following calendar year for all deposits described in Rule 104.01.
-(3-29-10)

-105. RETURN OF DEPOSIT -- LECS (RULE 105).
+(7-1-21)T 105.
+RETURN OF DEPOSIT -- LECS (RULE 105).

-- 01. Former Customers.
-Upon termination of service, the deposit, with accrued interest, must be credited to the final bill.
-The balance of the deposit remaining, if any, must be returned promptly to the customer.
-(3-30-01) - 02.
+01. Former Customers.
+Upon termination of service the telephone company will credit the deposit (with accrued interest), to the final bill then promptly return any remaining balance to the customer.
+(7-1-21)T 02.
 Existing Customers.
-If the customer has paid all undisputed bills and has no more than one (1) late payment during the past twelve (12) consecutive months of service, the telephone company shall promptly return the deposit (with accrued interest) by crediting the customer's current account or issuing a refund.
-(3-29-10) - 03.
+If the customer has paid all undisputed bills and has no more than one (1) late payment during the past twelve (12) consecutive months of service, the telephone company will promptly return the deposit (with accrued interest) by crediting the customer's current account or issuing a refund.
+(7-1-21)T 03.
 Retention During Dispute.
 The local exchange company may retain the deposit pending resolution of a dispute over termination of service.
-If the deposit is later refunded to the customer, the local exchange company shall pay interest at the annual rates established in Rule 104 for the entire period over which the deposit was held.
+If the deposit is later refunded to the customer, the local exchange company will pay interest at the annual rates established in Rule 104 for the entire period over which the deposit was held.
+(7-1-21)T 04.

-(7-1-93) - 04.
 Early Return of Deposit.
 A local exchange company may refund a deposit plus accrued interest in whole or part at any time before the time prescribed in this rule.
-(7-1-93)

-106. TRANSFER OF DEPOSIT (RULE 106).
+(7-1-21)T 106.
+TRANSFER OF DEPOSIT (RULE 106).

-Deposits shall not be transferred from one (1) customer to another customer or between classes of service, except at the customer's request.
-When a customer with a deposit on file transfers service to a new location within the same telephone company's service area in Idaho, the deposit and any outstanding balance shall be transferred to the account for the new location.

-107. RECORDS OF DEPOSITS (RULE 107).
+Deposits will not be transferred from one (1) customer to another customer or between classes of service, except at the customer's request.
+When a customer with a deposit on file transfers service to a new location within the same telephone company's service area in Idaho, the deposit and any outstanding balance will be transferred to the account for the new location.
+(7-1-21)T 107.
+RECORDS OF DEPOSITS (RULE 107).